tomkaXX/Dev-challenge/README.md

 select ypu bussiness manager account
 This is going to create your app id step 7 - select facebook product on setup
-Step 8 - create a fun page on facebook toby bot
+Step 8 - create a fun page ( or add a page) on facebook for toby bot step 9 - generate access token get access token to dialogflow
+ - verify token hello world
+and copy back that verify url
+step 10 - add Callback URl at facebook for develoeprs paste verify token at facebook console